buley/dash/README.md

 > database.open

-To open a database typically the programmer must already know the name of our database in advance of opening it[1], else create a new one.

 Opening an existing database and creating a new one work in the same way: if the name passed matches an existing database, that database is opened; if the name doesn't match an existing database, a new one will be created when opened using a unique name.
 Opening a new database, or opening an existing database with a version greather than the current version, will trigger a `versionchange` event.

+#### Showing IndexedDB Databases

-[1] The exception is in chrome, which offers a non-standard way of enumerating existing databases for a host.
+It's typically not possible to enumerate all databases for a host.
+Typically the programmer must already know the name of our database in order to of opening it, else create a new one.
+The exception is in Chrome, which offers a non-standard way of enumerating existing databases for a host.

 > databases.show